 Lastly, they will explain the process for repairing the failed part or resolving the issue.
 If you elect that A/C system repair is better for you than investing in an AC system upgrade, the repairman will order any parts needed and set up your new appointment to fix your AC.
 Or, if the part needed is already available on their vehicle, they will begin the AC repair work with your consent.

 Keep in mind that throughout Ravenna you’re in good hands with Service Experts Heating & Air Conditioning.
-Our service techs are NATE-certified and have received extensive background checks so you can feel safe and sure with the technicians we send into your home.
+Our service techs are ACE-certified and have received extensive background checks so you can feel safe and sure with the technicians we send into your home.
 If you ever come across any questions about your A/C system or what to expect with your AC repair, give us a call 24/7 at 330-236-4793 and we’ll be happy to walk you through the process.